ENG 400: Internship

 • In order to minimize glitching and lag in the online materials I use in class, to accommodate various participants’ needs, and to stand against the encroachment of an exploitative attention economy, I require all in-person students to disable internet connectivity on all their devices as soon as they enter my on-campus meetings, to stay offline until the on-campus meeting is done, and not to engage at all with phones, even offline, while the on-campus meeting is in session, except where online access is necessary for in-class projects or presentations.
 (Analog attention management tools are fine.)
 If I see an in-person student using phones or internet connectivity during class, I will require that student to leave the classroom, marking the student as a no-show for the day.
 If you have a special circumstance on any given day in which you need to remain on call, clear that with me ahead of time, at the beginning of class.

-• All students, with no exceptions, are required to engage and participate actively in discussion during on-campus meetings in order to count as having attended them.
+• All students, with no exceptions, are expected to engage and participate actively in discussion during on-campus meetings in order to count as having attended them.
 (Click here for a further explanation of this policy.)

 • For students who have difficulty jumping into class discussion, I offer an array of alternative avenues for participation, which the student must pre-arrange with me according to the specific instructions I make available on this website.
 (Click here for instructions on how to arrange for alternative avenues for participation.)